CalebAP/PracticeSMBW/README.md

 - 2 pipes in 3-C for LCK practice

 ## Pull requests
-If you would like to contirbute to the mod, you are welcome to submit a pull request adding/modifying features
+If you would like to contirbute to the mod, you are welcome to submit a pull request adding/modifying features.

+## Bugs/Suggestions
+Please post all bugs/suggestions in either [my Discord Server](https://discord.gg/nXWehhMWvA) or in the [issues](https://github.com/CalebAP/PracticeSMBW/issues) section of this page.